Can You Reverse Receding Gums?

 It’s a very good idea to brush and floss your teeth after eating a meal with plenty of sugar and starch, although it requires brushing three times a day instead of two.
 Keep a toothbrush with you even you are in a car and office so you can use it whenever you feel that there is a layer of plaques that forms on your teeth.
-Brushing your teeth quickly after a meal can protect your teeth from harmful bacteria.
+Brushing your teeth quickly after a meal can protect your teeth from gum loss AND harmful bacteria.
 Do this only when you eat dishes which can contribute to the build-up of bacteria.

 Eliminate acidic foods and beverages from the diet:

 Certain foods have a high acid concentration, erode tooth enamel and promote bacterial growth, which increases the chance of gum disease. here are some drinks and foods which contains high acid concentration are listed below;

 certain types of meats such as processed meat or chicken

 some cheeses like parmesan are also rich in acidity